vhien2605/stomp-client/README.md

-stomp client made by vibe coding for test socket api
+stomp client made by vibe coding for testing socket api